wenxi77/cdc_covid_data/readme.md

 * Death status
 * Presence of each of the following symptoms: fever, subjective fever, chills, myalgia, rhinorrhea, sore throat, cough, shortness of breath, nausea/vomiting, headache, abdominal pain, diarrhea
 * Presence of underlying comorbidity or disease

+## Public Data Specifications

+A public version of line-listed dataset of all COVID-19 cases reported to CDC is available at [data.cdc.gov](https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Public-Use-Data/vbim-akqf).
+Completion of the RIDURA is not required.
+COVID-19 data may differ substantially in the variables reported and in completeness by state.
+Some data are suppressed to protect patient privacy by coding as _NA_ (see Data Suppression below).
+The **public** data set includes the following variables:

+* Initial case report date to CDC
+* Date of first positive specimen collection
+* Symptom onset date, if symptomatic
+* Case status
+* Sex
+* Age group (0-9, 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+ years)
+* Race and ethnicity (combined)
+* Hospitalization status
+* ICU admission status
+* Death status
+* Presence of underlying comorbidity or disease

 ## Case Data Standardization